 What if you had a great idea that went unheard?
 People come up with great ideas all the time, but without proper guidance and coaching, those ideas can flounder and die before ever reaching a receptive audience.

 Jonathan Bricker, a Seattle-based scientist and psychologist, was facing this problem when he came up with his innovative idea that could help people quit smoking.
 His technique combined technology with cutting-edge psychology to help people adopt healthier habits and give up smoking faster.

-Now his ideas have helped millions around the world to lower cancer risk, overcome obesity, reduce alcohol abuse, and harness other behavioral shifts to live healthier lives, all because he got the coaching he needed from the Mixing Chamber.
+The idea has since been adapted to help millions around the world lower cancer risk, overcome obesity, reduce alcohol abuse and harness other behavioral shifts to live healthier lives.

 So what idea do you and your teams have that deserves this level of curation and coaching to foster it into a broader conversation?